ibnYusrat/Get-Shape-Width-Height-in-EaselJS/README.md

 ## Idea

-The idea is to create a new child class of createjs.Shape() class and before calling the drawing commands, we keep a record of the dimentions.
+The idea is to create a new child class of createjs.Shape() class and before calling the drawing commands, we keep a record of the coordinates.

 What (apparently) works:
 * Get width/height of a dynamically drawn Shape() object.